Shares of Alico Inc Rank the Highest in Terms of Debt to Equity Ratio in the Agricultural Products Industry (ALCO, LMNR, DAR, BG, INGR) | Comtex SmarTrend

 Below are the three companies in the Agricultural Products industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Alico Inc ranks highest with a a debt to equity ratio of 115.0.
-Limoneira Co is next with a a debt to equity ratio of 85.5.
+Following is Limoneira Co with a a debt to equity ratio of 85.5.
 Darling Ingredie ranks third highest with a a debt to equity ratio of 76.4.

 Bunge Ltd follows with a a debt to equity ratio of 74.2, and Ingredion Inc rounds out the top five with a a debt to equity ratio of 63.7.